Geneva: Demographics

-The city of Geneva (ville de Genève) had a population 203,856 in 2021 (Jan. estimate) within its small municipal territory of 16 km2.
+The city of Geneva (ville de Genève) had a population of 203,856 in 2021 (January estimate) within its small municipal territory of 16 km2.
 The city of Geneva is at the centre of the Geneva metropolitan area, a Functional Urban Area (as per Eurostat methodology) which extends over Swiss territory (entire Canton of Geneva and part of the canton of Vaud) and French territory (parts of the departments of Ain and Haute-Savoie).
-The Geneva Functional Urban Area covers a land area of 2292 km2 (24.2% in Switzerland, 75.8% in France) and had 1,053,436 inhabitants in Jan.
-2021 (Swiss estimates and French census), 57.8% of them on Swiss territory and 42.2% on French territory.
+The Geneva Functional Urban Area covers a land area of 2292 km2 (24.2% in Switzerland, 75.8% in France) and had 1,053,436 inhabitants in January 2021 (Swiss estimates and French census), 57.8% of them on Swiss territory and 42.2% on French territory.

+View of the Jet d'eau from Rue du 31 Décembre.

 The Geneva metropolitan area is one of the fastest growing in Europe.
-Its population rose from 906,603 in Jan.
-2010 to 1,053,436 in Jan.
-2021, which means the metropolitan area registered a population growth rate of +1.39% per year during those 11 years.
+Its population rose from 906,603 in January 2010 to 1,053,436 in January 2021, which means the metropolitan area registered a population growth rate of +1.39% per year during those 11 years.
 Growth is higher in the French part of the metropolitan area (+1.80% per year between 2010 and 2021) than in the Swiss part (+1.10% per year between 2010 and 2021), as Geneva attracts many French commuters due to high Swiss salaries and a favourable Franco-Swiss tax regime for French residents working in Switzerland.